Methods

 The Energy Atlas is a product of two separate and distinct databases:

-1. Back-end database (Confidential): This database is a confidential geospatial relational database that contains almost 3.5 million address-level energy records at the monthly billing level.
-This database also contains county parcel data, census data, administrative boundaries, and other relevant data used to analyze and map energy consumption across the Bay Area California.
-Due to privacy constraints, this database is only accessible to qualifying CCSC researchers under binding non-disclosure agreements.
+Back-end database (Confidential): This database is a confidential geospatial relational database that contains almost 3.5 million address-level energy records at the monthly billing level.
+This database also contains county parcel data, census data, administrative boundaries, and other relevant data used to analyze and map energy consumption across nine Bay Area counties.
+Due to privacy constraints associated with the use of PII utility customer data, this database is only accessible to qualifying CCSC researchers under rigorous cyber-security protocols and is subject to binding non-disclosure agreements.

 PG&E Utility Data

-The Bay Area has non-PG&E utilities that are not included in this Atlas.
+Some customers living within the Bay Area are provided energy service by utilities other than PG&E. Usage for these customers is not included at this time.
 Non-PG&E usage data from Healdsburg, Palo Alto, Alameda, Hercules before 2014, Pittsburg Power Company Island Energy, Silicon Valley Power, Hetch Hetchy Power, Port of Oakland are not included in these totals.

-Omitted Data: Natural gas accounts used to generate electricity were identified by rate tariff and removed from these totals to avoid double counting the same energy in the form of electricity.
+Omitted Data: Natural gas accounts used to generate electricity were identified by rate tariff and removed from reported totals to avoid double counting the same energy in the form of electricity.

 Note on Net Metering